Turk Shahis: Establishment: Arab offensive and displacement of the Nezaks

-The last extant Nezak ruler Ghar-ilchi was recorded as the king of Jibin (former Kapisi/ Kabulistan) by the Tang dynasty in 653 AD.
+The last extant Nezak ruler Ghar-ilchi was recorded as the king of Jibin (former Kapisi/ Kabulistan) by the Tang dynasty in 653 CE.
 He was also likely to be the unnamed ruler who was confirmed as Governor of Jibin under the newly formed Chinese Anxi Protectorate in 661 CE and would broker a peace-treaty with the Arabs, the same year.
-Nonetheless, in 664-665 CE, Abd al-Rahman ibn Samura launched an expedition to reconquer the territories lost during the Caliphate Wars.
+Nonetheless, in 664–665 CE, Abd al-Rahman ibn Samura launched an expedition to reconquer the territories lost during the Caliphate Wars.
 (Note: In 653-4 CE, an army of around 6,000 Arabs led by Abd al-Rahman ibn Samura of the Rashidun caliphate attacked Zabul and laid seize to Rukhkhaj and Zamindawar.
 Bost and Zabulistan submitted to the Arab invader by a treaty of capitulation in 656 CE.
 However, the Muslims soon lost control of these territories during the First Civil War (656–661), which led to the replacement of the Rashidun caliphate by the Umayyad Caliphate in 661.)
 Kabul was occupied in 665 CE after a siege of a few months but soon revolted, only to be reoccupied after another year-long siege.
 (Note: Ibn A'tham al-Kufi notes that the ruler of Kabul mounted periodic resistance against Samura before retreating into the city.
 This ruler is unfavorably compared to Samura, who had persisted in the siege despite difficulties.)
 These events mortally weakened the Nezaks though their ruler — not named in sources — was spared upon converting to Islam.